 Can apartment rent be paid with a credit card?
 If your rental community accepts it and your credit card company permits it, then yes; however, paying rent with a credit card is usually accompanied by higher processing fees generally paid for by you (the renter).
-Keep in mind: paying rent online with a credit card is different than with a debit card or paying online through your checking account (ACH) as these generally have significantly lower fees.
-Before jumping into pay rent with a credit card, consider these factors:
+Also, keep in mind: paying rent online with a credit card is different than with a debit card or paying online through your checking account (ACH) which generally has lower fees.
+Before jumping into paying rent with a credit card, consider these factors:

 Are you allowed to pay rent with a credit card?

 This will depend on your real estate agent, landlord, or property manager.
 If they allow it and have the option to enable these types of payments, then the answer is yes.
 If you are not sure, you’ll need to contact them to find out because not everyone will offer this option.
 Check with your credit card company as well to make sure that is permitted as well as what your maximum amounts are.

 What are the fees associated with credit card payments?

 It’s important to understand that while some landlords and agents may allow credit card payments, this can cost you a little more because credit card companies have ‘payment processing fees’ that you will need to pay, which can range from 2.9% to 4%.